git-sunao/dotfiles/conda-env/README.md

 ```
 Note that you need to install `ipykernel` package on the environment and activate the environment prior to run this command

 If you have a setup script for environment variables etc for a particular conda environment, make directory for that and place them to the directory.
-After that run
+After that, activate the conda environment and run
 ```bash
 . place_scripts.sh [your-script-directory]
 ```